 CentOS 8 part A

-This article details what awaits you in the new and fresh breath infused into CentOS 8.
-We will look at what you should expect when CentOS 8 purrs on your server or desktop for the first time.
+This article details what awaits you in the new and fresh version of CentOS 8.
+We will explore what you can expect when CentOS 8 boots up on your server or Desktop for the first Time.

 Desktop

-• The GUI version of CentOS 8’s GNOME Shell has been rebased to version 3.28.
+- The GUI version of CentOS 8’s Shell has been rebased to version 3.28.

-• The GNOME session and the GNOME Display Manager use Wayland as their default display server.
-If you are a XORG person, do not panic; the X.Org server, the default display server in CentOS/RHEL 7, is also available.
+- The GNOME session and the GNOME Display Manager use Wayland as their default display server.
+If you are an XORG person, do not panic; the X.Org server, the default display server in CentOS/RHEL 7, is also available.

 Networking

-• CentOS 8 is distributed with TCP networking stack version 4.16, which provides higher performances, better scalability, and more stability.
+- CentOS 8 is distributed with a TCP networking stack version 4.16, which provides higher performance, better scalability, and increased stability.

 Language, server, database

-In the update CentOS 8, you’ll encounter Python 3.6; you don’t have to worry cause it includes Python 2.7, too; with all of it being said, no version of Python is installed by default, so in this part, you might want to download it yourself.
+In the Update to CentOS 8, you’ll encounter Python 3.6; however, you don’t have to worry, as it also includes Python 2.7.
+With all of that being said, no version of Python is installed by default, so in this part, you might want to download it yourself.

 Web Servers: Apache HTTP Server 2.4 and introduction of Nginx 1.14.

-Squid has been updated to version 4.4, and a new proxy caching server is now included: Varnish Cache 6.0.
+Squid has been updated to version 4.4, and a new proxy caching server, Varnish Cache 6.0, is now included.
 Database servers distributed with CentOS/RHEL 8: MariaDB 10.3, MySQL 8.0, PostgreSQL 10, PostgreSQL 9.6, and Redis 5.

 Software

-The YUM package manager is now based on the DNF technology, and it provides support for modular content, increased performance, and a well-designed stable API for integration with tooling; installing software is now ensured by the new version of the YUM tool, which is based on the DNF technology (YUM v4).
-CentOS 7 used YUM v3.
+The YUM package manager is now based on the DNF technology, and it provides support for modular content, increased performance, and a well-designed, stable API for integration with tooling; installing software is now ensured by the new version of the YUM tool, which is based on the DNF technology (YUM v4).
+CentOS 7 uses YUM v3.

 Enhancements made on YUM v4: